Transport in Lanzarote: Top five ways to get around

 If you choose to walk in Lanzarote, it's a good idea to carry sun cream, water and a hat to protect you from the sun and possible dehydration.

 It's clear to see that there's a wealth of ways to get around the island, as well as further afield.
-If you're tempted to test the transport in Lanzarote for yourself, check out the latest offers from Monarch, Jet2holidays and Thomson.
+If you're tempted to test the transport in Lanzarote for yourself, check out the latest offers from Thomas Cook, Jet2holidays and TUI.

 Get FREE travel offers